agb-mobile/AndroidVersion/README.md

 Based on your need you can specify version code tactics that you want to use.
 By default `appVersion` uses `SimpleVersionCode` tactics but this can easily be changed.
-Version code can tactics can also be changed per variant/split.
-It can ether modify existing version code or specify completely  new value.
+Version code tactics can also be changed per variant/split.
+It can eather modify existing version code or specify completely  new value.

-- `SimpleVersionCode` creates version code from version name parameters (`major`, 'minor' and 'build').
+- `SimpleVersionCode` creates version code from version name parameters (`major`, `minor` and `build`).
 By default each part will take up 2 digits but this is configurable through `digits` parameter.
 - `StaticVersionCode` sets static value defined in `versionCode` parameter.
 - `IncreaseVersionCode` increases previously calculated value by value defined in `by` parameter.